Construction Guidelines

 • Any product that exceeds the maximum height for the space may not display a company name or logo above the stated height limit.

-Inline: Any space that is back-to-back with another space, regardless of size or location.
+Any space that is back-to-back with another space, regardless of size or location.

 • Constructed display = 8’ height limit and any display or side walls over 42” must be kept in the back half of the space.